 Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money.
 Read more

-- The Recycle Bin is a tool that has been part of the Windows OS since the very beginning, and acts as a storage space for items that are pending deletion.
+- The Recycle Bin is a handy software tool that has been part of the Windows OS since the very beginning, and acts as a storage space for items that are pending deletion.

 - Even a vital system component like the Recycle Bin can encounter issues, and we will be covering some of the main ways to fix them.

 So, if you want to fix the Windows 10 corrupted Recycle Bin error The Recycle Bin is corrupted.
 Do you want to empty the Recycle Bin for this drive? this step-by-step guide will be more than useful for you.

 Now, this problem might happen due to various reasons such as unexpected force close errors, DLL issues (learn how to fix any Windows 8 / Windows 8.1/ Windows 10 DLL error by using a dedicated tutorial), incompatibility problems and more.

 Anyway, the result is that you can’t access the Recycle Bin for removing your files or for restoring the same in case you have accidentally erased some files from your device.

 As you might know, each of your Windows drive has a dedicated system folder dubbed as $Recycle.bin.
 Of course this folder is hidden so you can’t see or access the same unless you check the “unhide” option under Folder Options.

 Now, when the Recycle Bin gets corrupted the $Recycle.bin also gets corrupted, and in order to resolve your problem, you must fix $Recycle.bin.
 Doing the same is easy, as you only have to run a command in cmd window.

 Anyway, check the steps from below for the proper troubleshooting solution.